 Film Financing for producers comes in dozens of forms and is spread across the entire production cycle of a film.
-Film financing methods include tax credits, pre sales, distribution deals, profit participation, product placement, soft and hard money, film grants, private film investors, studio financing, location incentives, debt financing, gap financing, bridge loans, donations, crowdfunding, slate financing, deferred payment, cross-promotion and multiple other film financing sources to decrease a film's negative costs.
+Film financing methods include tax credits, pre sales, distribution deals, profit participation, product placement, soft and hard money, film grants, private film investors, studio financing, location incentives, debt financing, gap financing, bridge loans, donations, crowdfunding, slate financing, deferred payment, cross-promotion and multiple other film financing sources to contribute to a film's negative costs.

-The majority of independent films are financed through a different mix of all these varied funding sources and very rarely is a film financed through only a single financing avenue.
+The majority of independent films are financed through a different mix of all these varied funding sources and rarely is a film financed through only a single financing avenue.
 Additionally, securing just one type of film financing for your budgeted film can also start a snowball effect, where many of the other types of film financing then become available.
-It is in the best interest of all film producers and filmmakers to have a solid understanding of film financing and all methods available to them during different levels of production so they can make the best financial choices for themselves, their films and their private investors, if applicable.
+It is in the best interest of all film producers and filmmakers to have a solid understanding of film financing and all methods available to them during different levels of production so they can make the best financial choices for themselves, their films and their film investors, if applicable.

 Top of Film Financing